alych9/alych9.github.io/index.md

 * * *

 # 💗 Lifes and hobbies
-Although I am a doctoral student, I hope to become a vibrant person.
+I hope to be a vibrant person.
 From time to time, I would go out to take photos.
 Currently, I am studying diving.
 Click [Zoey's Club](https://www.notion.so/Colorful-Life-and-Hobbies-3adaeba927344b9891c90acd84e88dbc) to see photos.

 * * *